 English majors are continually engaged in articulating their ideas and in developing persuasive arguments; therefore, graduates are well-prepared for careers in many areas.
 Medical, law, and business schools, in particular, regard English majors as desirable applicants.
 USM graduates also enter professional and graduate schools, including programs in English, writing, and cultural studies.

 College Writing or a waiver is a prerequisite for any English language or literature course, including ENG 140.
 ESL 100 satisfies this requirement for non-native speakers of English.
 ENG 140 or permission of the instructor is a prerequisite for ENG 245.
 For English majors, ENG 245 is prerequisite for Capstone Seminars.
 ENG 201 or instructor permission is a prerequisite for all 300- and 400-level creative writing courses.
 Certain advanced courses, as indicated in the course listings, and all independent studies require the permission of the instructor.

 Non-majors and students with special interests are encouraged to seek the instructor's permission to take any course for which they feel qualified.
 ENG 140 may be waived for transfer students with certain literature course credits.

 Every semester the Department publishes a course guide that gives more detailed information, including texts and writing requirements, than the undergraduate catalog can accommodate.
 Students are urged to obtain a copy of the guide in the office of the Department of English or visit our website for a pdf of the latest copy.

-For a B.A. degree in English with honors, a student must achieve a 3.33 GPA or better average in all English courses.
+For a B.A. degree in English with Distinction, a student must achieve a 3.33 GPA or better average in all English courses.

 Every major will: